 Preparation

-Add the wet ingredients, mix together well and pour the Guinness beer batter into the greased loaf pan, sprinkle oats on top and bake.
-Cool the bread before serving.
+Pour the Guinness beer batter from the mixing bowl into the greased loaf pan, sprinkle oats on top and bake.
+Cool the bread on a wire cooling rack before serving.

 More Quick Bread Recipes